What is Menopause?

 The menopause is a normal event in a woman life span, every woman will go through it at some stage.
 Certain conditions such as radiotherapy, surgery to remove your ovaries can bring about an early menopause.
 Life events, loss, bereavement, divorce can also accelerate the onset of the menopause.

 Perimenopause is the term often used to describe the time of transition to the menopause.
-Levels of the hormones oestrogen and progesterone fluctuate greatly and it is often the imbalance of these hormones which leads to perimenopausal and menopausal symptoms.
+Levels of the hormones oestrogen and progesterone fluctuate greatly and it is often the imbalance of these hormones which leads to symptoms.

 It is very common to have menopausal symptoms but still have periods.
 Periods may become lighter and less frequent or they may become heavier and more frequent.
 Around 80% of women experience menopausal symptoms that interfere with the quality of their life.
 Around 25% of women describe their symptoms as being severe.

 Unfortunately, not enough women seek medical help and advice for their menopause symptoms as they do not realise how effective treatment can be for them.